 The following keyword should be added to Chapter 5, COMPONENT DESCRIPTION, after the [Alternate Package Models] keyword:

+SUGGESTED CHANGES IN RED FOR RAIL SIMPLIFICATION

 Keyword: [Interconnect Model Group]

 Required: No

 Description: [Interconnect Model Group] has a single argument, which is the name of the associated Interconnect Model Group.
 The length of the Interconnect Model Group name shall not exceed 40 characters in length.
 Blank characters are not allowed.
 The [Interconnect Model Group]/[End Interconnect Model Group] keyword pair is hierarchically scoped by the [Component] keyword.
 The [Interconnect Model Group] keyword is used to define a list of [Interconnect Model Set]s by name that shall be used together to define Interconnect Models to be used in a simulation.
 A simulation may contain Interconnect Models from the Interconnect Model Sets listed in only one Group.